PolPuigPuy/OpenMP_Project_PolPuig/README.md

 # OpenMP_Project_PolPuig
-Submission and development of the OpenMP Project (Parallelizing a Neureal Network)
+Submission and development of the OpenMP Project (Parallelizing a Neural Network)